SKupferstein/givemaaser/README.md

 # givemaaser
-React project to calculate one's maaser money
+Is an amazing program that I am currently working on designated to calculate one's maaser money.